top of page

 VALERIE MALVINNI M.M.

 Valerie founded The Suzuki Violin School of Santa Barbara out of her love of teaching violin and viola.
 She began Suzuki violin at age 5 in the Philadelphia area of Pennsylvania.
 She has attained the highest level of training in all aspects of musical performance, from Suzuki to chamber music to the orchestral repertoire.
-Valerie is currently on the Music Faculty for Violin and Viola at Santa Barbara City College.
-She is a former member of the Santa Barbara Chamber Orchestra (Principal Viola) as well as the Santa Barbara Symphony.
-Valerie also served in the viola section for the Los Angeles Philharmonic both at Disney Hall and the Hollywood Bowl.
+Valerie is currently Visiting Assistant Professor of Viola at University of Missouri, Columbia where she also serves as Executive Director of the Missouri String Project.
+She has taught violin, viola and chamber music at many schools and colleges including Santa Barbara City College, Westmont College, Northern Arizona University, Flagstaff.

 She earned a Bachelor of Music degree in Viola Performance, from The Curtis Institute of Music where she studied with Karen Tuttle, Joseph de Pasquale and Felix Galimir.
 After Curtis, Valerie became a member of the Young Artist String Quartet and studied with Heiichiro Ohyama at UC Santa Barbara, where she holds her MM.
-As a DMA student at UC Los Angeles, Valerie worked with Evan N. Wilson and Paul Coletti.
+As a DMA student at UC Los Angeles, Valerie worked with Evan N. Wilson, Ralph Fielding and Paul Coletti.

 bottom of page